eGangotri/eGangotri-node-backend/README.md

     mongodb+srv://<username>:<password>@<cluster0>.<xxxxx>.mongodb.net/?authMechanism=DEFAULT

     #Run
-    nodemon --exec yarn run start
+    nodemon --exec pnpm run start
-    //if on WSL/Linux etc you may need to use sudo yarn run start OR
+    //if on WSL/Linux etc you may need to use sudo pnpm run start OR
     nodemon

-    Start egangotri-react-frontend by running the following command yarn run start
+    Start egangotri-react-frontend by running the following command pnpm run start
     and viewing
     http://localhost:3000/